-- (1) A policy that develops cash value shall provide for a loan provision. - (2) The policy shall provide loan privileges during the lifetime of a surviving insured - (3) The policy shall contain the conditions of a loan including: - (a) A statement shall be included that the policy shall be the sole security of the loan. - (b) The loan value shall be equal to the cash value at the end of the current policy year, plus the cash value of any dividend additions.
+- (1) A policy that develops cash value shall provide for a loan provision. - (2) The policy shall provide loan privileges during the lifetime of a surviving insured. - (3) The policy shall contain the conditions of a loan including: - (a) A statement shall be included that the policy shall be the sole security of the loan. - (b) The loan value shall be equal to the cash value at the end of the current policy year, plus the cash value of any dividend additions.
 The loan value or loan proceeds may be adjusted by deducting any or all of the following: - (i) the amount of any existing indebtedness including any due and accrued interest; - (ii) any unpaid premiums to the end of the current policy year; - (iii) interest in advance to the end of the current policy year. - (c) The owner has the option to take less than the loan value, subject to a reasonable company minimum loan requirement. - (d) The policy shall describe the loan interest rate.
 The loan interest rate, including any added administrative fees associated with the loan, shall be at a maximum fixed annual rate of 8% in arrears or a variable rate determined in accordance with the NAIC Model Policy Loan Interest Rate Bill, model #590.
-The company may not charge any additional fees or expenses for the loan. - (e) The policy may provide that if interest on any indebtedness is not paid when due it shall be added to the existing indebtedness and shall bear interest at a rate no greater than the loan rate. - (f) The policy shall permit repayment of the loan and describe any conditions related thereto. - (g) The policy shall describe the effect of outstanding loans on the death benefit, cash value and maturity value.
+The company may not charge any additional fees or expenses for the loan. - (e) The policy may provide that if interest on any indebtedness is not paid when due it shall be added to the existing indebtedness and shall bear interest at a rate no greater than the loan rate. - (f) The policy shall permit repayment of the loan and describe any conditions related thereto. - (g) The policy shall describe the effect of outstanding loans on the death benefit, cash value and maturity value. - (h) The policy may provide that if and when the total indebtedness including interest due and accrued equals or exceeds the cash value of the policy plus the cash value of any dividend additions then the policy shall terminate, but not until at least 30 days' advance notice of termination shall have been mailed to the owner and any assignee of record.
+Upon termination any dividend accumulations shall be paid to the owner.